portabletext/portabletext/README.md

 #### marks (array)

-Marks is how we mark up inline text with additional data/features.
+Marks are how we mark up inline text with additional data/features.
 Marks comes in two forms: Decorators and Annotations.
 Decorators are marks as simple string values, while Annotations are keys to a data structure. `marks` is therefore either an array of string values, or keys, corresponding to `markDefs`, with the same `_key`.
 See the examples below, or check out this [live CodeSandbox example with an inline image and a link](https://codesandbox.io/s/awesome-sammet-71gy8?file=/src/App.js):

 Decorator example:
 ```json